e-roux/vim-minisnip/README.md

-**NOTE** This repository is archived and read-only.
 This fork of `vim-minisnip` was meant to be for simple bug fixes while retaining the simplicity of the original.
 I do not wish to add features to `vim-minisnip` (in fact, I want to remove some).

-This fork has the following (backwards compatible) fixes/improvements:
+This fork has the following fixes/improvements:

 - Indent snippets when inserted
 - Allow special characters as snippet names
 - Autoload the plugin
 - Installation instructions in README
 - Avoid multiple loads of the plugin
+- Improved implementation of backreferancing

-It does not break compatibility with the [original vim-minisnip](https://github.com/KeyboardFire/vim-minisnip], only improves it.
+This breaks compatibility with the [original vim-minisnip](https://github.com/KeyboardFire/vim-minisnip)'s backreferances, and, changes the default `g:minisnip_donotskipmarker`.

                _       _           _
      _ __ ___ (_)_ __ (_)___ _ __ (_)_ __